From villages to stone circles, here are five hidden gems in county Limerick that you have to discover on your next visit.

 5. The Frank McCourt Museum – a symbol of Limerick’s struggle in the 1930s

 Anyone planning a visit to Limerick should first sit down and read the autobiography Angela’s Ashes.
-Written by the late New York-based Limerick author Frank McCourt, it won a Pulitzer-Prize.
+Written by the late New York-based Irish-American Limerick author Frank McCourt, it won a Pulitzer Prize.

 McCourt was part of a large Limerick family living around the 1930s.
 They lived in abject poverty and were treated with nothing more than contempt by the authorities.

 The autobiography caused controversy throughout Limerick when it was first published.
-Many local people wished to forget or deny the dark hard days which the city suffered during the period.
+Many local people wished to forget or deny the dark hard days that the city suffered during the period.

 Address: Lower Hartstonge St, Limerick, Ireland